scarf-sh/docs/docs/gateway.md

 ### Security

 All pulls through the gateway occur over HTTPS.
-If you configure Scarf host your container via a custom domain, Scarf will fetch an issued SSL certificate via [LetsEntrypt](https://letsencrypt.org), and perform SSL termination for the traffic.
+If you configure Scarf to host your container via a custom domain, Scarf will fetch an issued SSL certificate via [LetsEncrypt](https://letsencrypt.org), and perform SSL termination for the traffic.
 The gateway in turn will issue a redirect for the request, or proxy the request to the backend registry.

 ### Availability